tgikf/crypto-prices/README.md

   Even with the threading model outlined above, the app still has performance issues:

-  - When 5+ instruments are subscribed to, it visibly impacts the browser responsiveness (e.g., when resizing the browser window)
+  - When 5+ instrument are subscribed to, it visibly impacts the browser responsiveness (e.g., when resizing the browser window)
-  - The order placement functionality (i.e., click on price button) is largely unavailable, either because the price clicked has already been changed or because the browser is overwhelmed and the click is stuck somewhere in the event queue
+  - The availability of the order placement functionality (i.e., click on price button) gets worse with every instrument that's added to the screen

   Although I didn't find time to verify, I believe that spawning one Dedicated Worker thread per trading pair is probably excessive and does more harm than good.
 In a future solution I would look to find a way to group multiple instruments in a single Dedicated Worker.